 What Is The Gut Triad Of The Enneagram?

-The Gut Triad, also known as the Instinctive Triad, is the group of three enneagram types (8, 9, & 1) whose dominant core emotion is anger.
+The Gut Triad, also known as the Instinctive Triad, comprises three enneagram types (8, 9, & 1) whose dominant core emotion is anger.
 Those who belong to this triad use how their intuition to guide them in making their decisions.

 Types in the Enneagram Gut Triad are typically very action-oriented, persistent, and natural leaders.